BillyFrcs/SnakeLol/README.md

 # Snake Game

-Simple Snake 2D game with C++/SFML standard library, running on Linux Zorin OS based on Ubuntu.
+Simple 2D snake game with C++/SFML standard library, running on Linux Zorin OS based on Ubuntu.

 ### How to run and playing Snake game ?